ml6team/fondant/docs/components/custom_containerized_component.md

 ## Fondant component specification

-Each Fondant component is defined by a specification which describes its interface.
+Each containerized Fondant component  is defined by a specification which describes its interface.
 This specification is represented by a single `fondant_component.yaml` file.
 See the [component specification page](../components/component_spec.md) for info on how to write the specification for your component.